-photographing a model on-location: the progression of an idea
+Photographing a model on-location: the progression of an idea

-The photo at the top has that colorful background because of how I gelled for the flash.
+As often happens for me when working a model on location, the final photographs are the result of a progression of an idea, rather than a fully-formed idea from the start.
+That colorful background came to be because of how I gelled for the flash.
 It’s a technique I’ve shown a few times, and here it helped me in bringing a blah scenario up to something more eye-catching.

 The idea is to create an interesting shift in the color balance between your subject and background.
 It works especially well if the background is not that colorful and you need to create a more dramatic photo.
+Let’s run through the thought-process with this sequence of images:

-It started with this metallic grille that I noticed agains the one shop-front in Manhattan.
+The progression started with this metallic grille that I noticed agains the one shop-front in Manhattan.
 It seems like there should be “something” there to use for the photo.
 This is the ambient-only test shot.
 (Nicole was caught mid-pose here, hence the awkward photo.
 Sorry!)
 This was the only test shot I took with ambient light only, to convince myself that I’d have to do something to juice this up.

 Using an off-camera speedlight in a softbox, made the image more dynamic.
 But it was still too monotone for my liking.